+Happy holidays everyone!
+It is hard to believe another year is almost over!
 2011 flew by and was an eventful year for Burrard-Lucas Photography.
 For me there were some truly memorable and humbling experiences such as coming face to face with a wild giant panda in China and being confronted by the legendary Komodo dragon […]

 Here are the results of our 2011 Wildlife Photo Competition.
 This was another strong year so the task of judging the entries was not easy!
 Thank you to everyone who entered and well done to the talented photographers whose images appear in the final selection below.

 I am excited to announce that I will be leading two incredible photo tours in 2012… in July I will be taking a group to the Pantanal in Brazil and in October-November I will be taking a group around Madagascar (see below for an overview of each trip).
 To run the tours, I have partnered […]

 Earlier this year I spent eight days tracking Giant Pandas in the Qinling Mountains of Central China.
 This is one of the few remaining places where Giant Pandas exist in the wild.
 Due to habitat loss and human encroachment, pandas have been pushed into extremely remote and inaccessible parts of China.
 I was well aware […]

 Few places feel as remote and wild as the Australian island of Tasmania; mile upon mile of sandy beaches and jagged rocks stretch for as far as the eye can see, whilst ancient forests full of giant ferns cover much of the interior.
 The island is frequently battered by stormy seas and howling winds from […]

 Here are the results of our 2011 Landscape Photo Competition.
 With around 6,500 entries, judging this contest was another difficult task!
 The standard of images entered was better than ever and we enjoyed exploring the world through your pictures.
 Thank you to everyone who entered and congratulations to all of the fantastic photographers who have […]